 How can parents help their son?

 Keep in mind that a parent is not allowed to sign off requirements for advancement.
 There are other ways you can help your son advance, though.
 You can make sure that your son knows what he still must do in order to earn his next rank.
-Review with him before a Board of Review.
+Encourage him to get a review with an older scout.
+Work with him before a Test Board.
 Show support for him.
 But remember that Boy Scouting is about the boys maturing and independence.
 Senior Scouts would like to be asked questions by the scout, NOT by the scout's parent.